 - Department of Primary Industries and Regions

-- Department of Trade, Tourism and Investment
+- Department for Trade and Investment

 - Department of Treasury and Finance